visalso/visalso.github.io/cv.md

 ---
-layout: page
+layout: page_notitle
-title: "Curriculum Vitae"
+title: ""
+permalink: /CV/
 ---

+## Curriculum Vitae

 <p>
   If you have trouble viewing the CV in your browser, you can